What are electricity rebates?

 - The account holder must have one of the following: a Pensioner Concession card, Health Care card or Veterans’ Affairs Gold card.

-- The account holder or household member must use an approved life support machine.
+- The account holder or household member must use an approved life support machine that consumes a minimum of 1,880 kWh per year (470 kWh per quarter for embedded network customers)

-Source: Life Support Concession, Victorian Government.
-Accurate as of August 2025.
+Source: Life Support Concession, Department of Families, Fairness and Housing.
+Accurate as of January 2026.

 Medical Cooling Concession